England's productivity gap is at its biggest in the North East

 Professor James Mitchell, of Warwick Business School, has used figures from the Office of National Statistics and then updated them to give a “nowcast” of each region in the country.

 The Professor of Economic Modelling and Forecasting found that the gap between employment in the North East and real Gross Value Added (GVA), relative to their pre-crisis levels, stood at between 15 and 20 per cent.
 This indicates that productivity has nose-dived dramatically in the region since the economic crisis in 2008.

 Professor Mitchell also found the productivity gap to be significant in Yorkshire, the South East, the West Midlands and London.
 The capital has seen employment hold up, despite falls in real GVA which are now being reversed.
 The economic downturn appears to have left less of a scar in the South West, the North West and the East where productivity appears to be at its pre-crisis levels.
-(Click on the link to see the regional graphs)

 The figures are part of a new Global Forecasting unit set up by Warwick Business School, which will also give a regional breakdown of the UK economy each quarter.

 Professor Mitchell, who worked at the National Institute of Economic and Social Research for 12 years before joining academia, said: “Out of the nine regions in England, the North East and the Midlands have suffered more than most in the current economic downturn.
 The North East has suffered badly with employment still four per cent below its pre-crisis levels.
 Employment in the East Midlands and West Midlands is just over two per cent lower.